CodingGagan/markdown_test/install-and-configure/install/multi-cluster/long-term-storage-configuration/long-term-storage-azure.md

 # Azure Multi-Cluster Storage Configuration

 {% hint style="info" %}
-Usage of a Federated Storage Bucket is only supported for Kubecost Enterprise plans.
+Usage of a Federated Storage Bucket is only supported for nOps Enterprise plans.
 {% endhint %}

 To use Azure Storage as Thanos object store, you need to precreate a storage account from Azure portal or using Azure CLI.
 Follow the instructions from the [Azure Storage Documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account).